 As a little kid, I had the fortune of growing up miles away from the BNSF Railway Metra Line, the “Racetrack” as railfans call it for its extremely busy mainline, consisting of Metra, Amtrak and Freight Trains.
 On top of that, the Chillicothe Subdivision passing through neighboring Lemont often meant one could hear train whistles in Bolingbrook, even if the village didn't have service itself.

 Or so I thought.
 Shortly after moving, I discovered Bolingbrook, did, in fact have a spur from the BNSF.
-It was built in the 70’s along with the industrial park south of I-55.
+It was built in the late 1960’s along with the industrial park south of I-55.

-The line was nothing more than an industrial spur that served a few factories, leading from a junction near Argonne National Laboratory.
-In fact, Bolingbrook was probably the least interesting part of the line, as the junction is at the bottom of a bluff near the Des Plaines River.
+The line was simply an industrial spur that served a few industrial developments, leading from a junction near Argonne National Laboratory.
+It spurred from the mainline junction at the bottom of a bluff near the Des Plaines River.
 Thus, the line had a pretty significant grade to overcome.

-This line is still in service east of Joliet Rd as the Argonne local, still serving customers in Woodridge, bordering Bolingbrook.
+This line is still in service east of Joliet Rd as the Argonne local, serving customers in Woodridge and Bolingbrook's far eastern end.
 It enters Waterfall Glen Forest Preserve and comes close enough to some walking paths to be able to get some pretty good photos when the daily train comes through.

 The area can perhaps explain my love of abandoned railroads, abandoned theme parks, and forgotten highways.
 Within a mile of the right of way was Old Chicago, as well as Hillcrest Park, a small picnic grove with a small rollercoaster, named Little Dipper, that is now in Wisconsin.
 Adjacent to the line is Joliet Rd, which was the 1940 alignment of Route 66.

 |One of the now abandoned side tracks that once was apart of the Argonne or "Johnson & Johnson" spur.